imatheria/Texter/README.md

 Unfortunately, there is a little chance that we still encounter things that don't work poperly.
 There may be unexpected browser-hangups or unexpected behaviour.
 There may be collisions between the Texter-Routines and the ones from Github-Pages.
 I am not able to test this software in all available browsers, i mostly go with Chromium and Firefox.
 Surely there are some bugs left in Texter.
 Let me know about any hassle with it.
 But for now, **just assume everythings works fine and give it a try.** It works on my machines.
 One of them is running a 4k-screen:blush:.<br>
 <br>
-· Right now, i am tracking an issue of dropped layers if style changes multiple times in a script.<br>
+· i'm still tracking an issue of dropped layers if style changes multiple times in a script.<br>
 · Should i package this inside npm?
 Not sure.
 Taking care of other stuff right now.<br>
+· Hence `OffscreenCanvas` is emerging as a new feature in browsers.
+The rendering process may become much less blocking in the future.
+Even background-rendering in runtime mode may become possible. so you'll drop new text's or script's inside Texter _while_ it is in performance mode.<br>

 ### stuff to pop up here in near future